-Let a Legal Translation Service Be a Part of Your Global Strategy
+Legal Translation as a Part of Global Strategy

 We’ve blogged about the need for legal translation services to make employment separation agreements enforceable.
 In the United States, one- or two-page offer letters are the most common way to create an employment relationship; and employment contracts in the U.S. are virtually unheard of.
 Outside of the United States, you need to flip that script.
 In many jurisdictions around the world detailed employment contracts are not only customary, but mandatory.